er1cstotle/lighthouse/lectures/w3d4/v2/notes.md

 Alice <->  Carol <-> Bob

 We can alleviate the dangers of this if we encrypt the messages so that Carol cannot read them

-# Server side sessions
-- It is possible to track sessions on the server side.
-- useful if you want more control over the sessions.
-Like being able to log a user out of all their devices
-- it also does not have a size limit like browser cookies

 # REST
 - It stands for representational state transfer